On May 8th

 War is crazy.
 When humanity turns on itself everyone loses and the cry for recovery reaches out through the generations.
 During these days of remembrace in which the UN also asks nations around the world to acknowledge in their own way what happened in World War II, the focus is on remembering and reconciliation.
 For some it is impossible even now.
 For others like my mother who cannot change history, she can change her relationship with her memories and in doing so shift her perspective retrospectively, to reconcile with what life has revealed over the years, because when your relationship with your memories change, so do you.

 Perhaps the best word to describe what happens when the pain of remembrance and recognition meet, is revelation.

-'When mercy and truth meet peace and righteousness have kissed".
+'When truth and mercy meet, peace and reconciliation have kissed".
+(Psalm 84 1:1).